-Founded by Stanford, Harvard, and UC Berkeley researchers, Echelon Scholars helps high school students conduct world-class research.
+Founded by Stanford, Harvard, and UC Berkeley researchers, Echelon Scholars helps high school students conduct world-class mentored research.

 100% of our students publish at real, peer-reviewed, PhD-level journals and conferences, putting them on the same path our founders used to gain admission and continue their work at top universities.